Air Pollution Control District Hearing Board

 RECENTLY SUBMITTED PETITIONS:

 The San Diego County Air Pollution Control District is now accepting applications for members to join the Air Pollution Control District Hearing Board (in accordance with the California Health and Safety Code Section 40800).
 The available seats are for candidates meeting one of the following requirements:

-• Medical professional member - with specialized skills, training or interests in the fields of environmental medicine, community medicine or occupational/toxicologic medicine.
+- Medical Professional Alternate – Must have specialized skills, training, or interests in the fields of environmental medicine, community medicine, or occupational/toxicologic medicine; or

 The duties of the Hearing Board include consideration of variance requests from permitted entities, permit appeals from permittees or members of the public, and requests for abatement orders.
 The Hearing Board is made up of five members, which include one member admitted to practice law in California, one registered professional engineer, one member from the medical profession, and two public members.